danielraffel/podscriber/README.md

 ## Development and Debugging with `cleanup.sh`

-For development or debugging purposes, `podscriber` includes a script named `cleanup.sh` that allows you to reset your environment by removing all generated files and directories, as well as deleting the associated GitHub repository.
-This can be particularly useful if you want to run the script from scratch, ensuring a clean slate each time.
+For development or debugging, `podscriber` includes a `cleanup.sh` script that resets your environment by removing generated files, directories, and the associated GitHub repository.
+This ensures a clean slate each time you run the script.

 ### What `cleanup.sh` Does

 The `cleanup.sh` script performs the following actions:

-1. **Removes Local Git Repository**: Deletes the `.git` directory within your local `podscriber` repository, effectively removing all version control history.
+1. **Removes Local Git Repository**: Deletes the `.git` directory, removing all version control history.

-2. **Deletes ChromaDB Database**: Deletes all files and directories within your ChromaDB path effectively nuking your DB and files.
+2. **Deletes ChromaDB Database**: Clears all files and directories within your ChromaDB path.

-3. **Clears Audio and Transcript Files**: Deletes all downloaded podcast audio files and their corresponding transcriptions from the designated folders.
+3. **Clears Audio and Transcript Files**: Deletes all podcast audio files and transcriptions.

-4. **Deletes HTML Archive**: Removes the HTML file that serves as the archive for your podcast transcriptions.
+4. **Deletes Podcast History File**: Removes the history file tracking processed podcasts.

-5. **Deletes the GitHub Repository**: If the GitHub repository associated with `podscriber` exists, the script will delete it.
-This requires your GitHub token to have the necessary permissions to delete repositories.
+5. **Deletes GitHub Repository**: If it exists, deletes the associated GitHub repository (requires appropriate token permissions).

-### How to Run `cleanup.sh`
+### Running `cleanup.sh`

-Running the `cleanup.sh` script is straightforward:
+To execute the script:

 1. Navigate to the `podscriber` directory: